datopian/flowershow/site/content/notes/Nx.md

 ```

 - library is not jus a code put into a separate folder
-  - each library has a "public API" exposed by its `index.ts` file
+  - each library should have a "public API" exposed by its `index.ts` file
   - it forces developers into an "API thinking" (what should be exposed and what should be kept private)
 - library doesn't have to be general purpose (consumed by multiple projects)
   - it can be created just for better code organization
-  - easo of re-use can be positive side effect though
+  - ease of re-use can be a positive side effect though
 - library doesn't have to be publishable
 - library doesn't have to be buildable
   - an app can consume it and build it itself directly